anaef/nginx-lws/README.md

 Some central design considerations for lws-nginx are the following:

 - **Use [PUC-Lua](https://www.lua.org/).** PUC-Lua is the original implementation of Lua maintained by the language's creators.

+- **Allow Lua web services to block.** The lws-nginx module uses a thread pool that runs Lua services asynchronously without blocking the NGINX event processing loop.
+As large parts of the existing Lua ecosystem are *not* non-blocking, this design allows them to be used as is, on the condition that their libraries are conditionally thread-safe.

+- **Make efficient use of Lua states.** Loading Lua code can take a significant amount of time.
+For this reason, lws-nginx can reuse Lua states for subsequent requests.
+A broad range of [directives](doc/Directives.md) allows for control over the lifecycle of Lua states.

+- **Ensure manageability.** The lws-nginx module includes a [monitor](doc/Monitor.md) web API that provides access to central LWS characteristics, including a built-in function profiler.
+A self-contained web page that displays periodically updated data from the LWS monitor and allows for controlling the profiler is also provided.

+- **Focus on web services.** The purpose of lws-nginx is to implement web services in Lua.
+This focus streamlines the design of lws-nginx.
+For other extension areas in NGINX (including rewriting, access, and filters), numerous highly configurable modules exist that address these functions.

+## Discussion

+This section briefly discusses the motivations for using PUC-Lua instead of LuaJIT and allowing Lua web services to block instead of using an event-based, non-blocking architecture.

-While [LuaJIT](https://luajit.org/) is without a doubt an amazing feat of engineering with impressive performance, it remains based on Lua 5.1 with select extensions.
+While [LuaJIT](https://luajit.org/) is undoubtedly an amazing feat of engineering with impressive performance, it remains based on Lua 5.1 with select extensions.
 The latest PUC-Lua release is 5.4.
-PUC-Lua has added new language features over the years, including 64-bit integers, bit operators, and variable attributes that are not directly supported in LuaJIT.
-Perhaps more worryingly, writing "fast" LuaJIT code promotes using language idioms that are amenable to its optimization while eschewing language features that are "slow".[^1] *If* the performance of the Lua VM is deemed insufficient for a particular function of a web service, there is always the option of implementing the function in C. Furthermore, the research team at PUC-Rio is working on ahead-of-time compilation through Pallene.[^2]
+PUC-Lua has added new language features over the years, including 64-bit integers, bit operators, and variable attributes, which are not directly supported in LuaJIT.
+Perhaps more worryingly, writing "fast" LuaJIT code promotes using language idioms that are amenable to its optimization while eschewing language features that are "slow".[^1] It is not ideal if a JIT compiler informs how a language is used.

-- **Allow Lua web services to block.** To this end, lws-nginx uses a thread pool that runs Lua services asynchronously without blocking the NGINX event processing loop.
-Large parts of the existing Lua ecosystem are *not* non-blocking.
-The chosen design allows them be be used as is, on the condition that their libraries are conditionally thread-safe.
-There is substantial discussion and research on the topic of non-blocking event architectures vs. multi-threaded architectures.[^3][^4][^5][^6][^7][^8] Ultimately, this is a trade-off between resource use and complexity.
+In practice, the PUC-Lua VM is more than fast enough for a broad range of workloads.
+If its performance is deemed insufficient for a particular function of a web service, implementing that function in C is always possible.
+Furthermore, the research team at PUC-Rio is working on ahead-of-time compilation through Pallene.[^2]

+Regarding server architectures, there is substantial research and discussion on non-blocking event architectures vs. multi-threaded architectures.[^3] [^4] [^5] [^6] [^7] [^8]

+Ultimately, this is a trade-off between resource use and complexity.
 An event processing loop is arguably less demanding on resources than threads.
-However, the resource demand of threads has been coming down over the years with advances in operating systems.
-The complexity in the implementation of web services and libraries is arguably lower if they can simply block instead of having to implement logic for cooperative multitasking through yielding and asynchronous continuation.
-Less complexity generally means less bugs.
+However, threads' resource demand has been decreasing over the years with advances in operating systems.
+On the other hand, the complexity of implementing web services and libraries is arguably lower if they can block instead of implementing the logic for cooperative multitasking through yielding and asynchronous continuation.
+Less complexity generally means fewer bugs.
 The lws-nginx module further avoids complex synchronization logic by keeping the dispatch logic to the thread pool in the single-threaded event processing loop of NGINX.

-Given the existing Lua ecosystem and these considerations, using threads seems a reasonable, pragmatic approach today.
+Given these considerations and that large parts of the existing Lua ecosystem are *not* non-blocking, using threads seems a reasonable, pragmatic approach today.

-- **Efficient use of Lua states.** Loading and parsing Lua code can take a signficiant amount of time.
-For this reason, lws-nginx can re-use Lua states for subsequent requests.
-A broad range of directives allows control over the lifecycle of Lua states.

-- **Focus on web services.** The purpose of lws-nginx is implementing web services in Lua.
-This focus streamlines the design of lws-nginx.
-For other extension areas in NGINX (including rewriting, access, and filters), there are numerous highly configurable modules that address these functions.

 ## Documentation

-Please refer to the [doc](doc) folder.
+Please browse the extensive documentation in the [doc](doc) folder.

 ## Status